image

 Avoid the exposure of your child to smog on days its levels are high.

-—nitrogen di-oxide (no2)—it comes mainly from combustion of fuels-coal, oils and gas.
+—Nitrogen Di-oxide (no2)—it comes mainly from combustion of fuels-coal, oils and gas.
 The main source is motor vehicle exhaust and manufacturing industries.
 It forms smog.
 High levels of nitrogen dioxide in air can cause inflammation of mucus membranes of lungs and also reduces the ability of a child to fight infections.
-This results in frequent cold and cough episodes with wheezing and severe atacks of asthma.
+This results in frequent cold and cough episodes with wheezing and severe attacks of asthma.

-—particulate matter (pm)—these include particles of different sizes depending on their source.
+—Particulate Matter (pm)—these include particles of different sizes depending on their source.
 Larger particles come from natural souces like soil and organic matter.
 Smaller particles come from combustion of fuels—motor vehicles and power plants.
-These paticles may be of different sizes ranging from pm10 (particles (10 microns), pm2.5 (nto particles (2.5microns) to ultrafine particles.
+These particles may be of different sizes ranging from pm10-particles (10 microns), pm2.5 – particles (2.5microns) to ultrafine particles.
 The smaller the particle size the greater is the risk of penetration of the pollutant deeper into the respiratory system.
 These particles are linked to allergic attacks, breathlessness attacks and cause poor lung development in children.

 —if you are living in an industrialized town with heavy motor traffic then make your child wear an anti-pollution mask when the child goes out or on days the air pollution seems high.